fourier-6/Crypsis/README.md

 ======

-Program Name and Description from Actual Card from Android Netrunner.
+Program Name and Description are from an actual card on Android Netrunner.

 This repository will serve as my playing ground as I experiment 'things' with Github.